 Imagine then a multi-million pound project in the middle of a city with an identified opportunity with planning approval you can see why Loan Notes are used.
 The Asset Backed Loan Note speeds up the ‘early days’ development and allows the developer to move more quickly than they could do otherwise.
 The borrower gets the funding they want when they want it and the lender (investor) obtains an investment return usually paid as interest on the capital invested.

 Of course the major banks may get involved but usually at a later stage when the project becomes more tangible.
 More often than not the development may be sold off to a large investment company to maximise returns for its investors.
 Either way once the development capital has been refinanced or sold the lender is assured of receiving their money as it is secured against the property development.

 To summarise the benefits of an Asset Backed Loan Note are:

 - Provides a return on capital loaned (Invested)

 - Allows funding for projects that otherwise may not have been possible due to lack of funding by traditional sources

-- Provides security for the lender in the event of a borrower default
+- Provides some security for the lender in the event of a borrower default